-We thought you would appreciate an explanation of some of the common Cascade lingo.
+We thought you'd appreciate an explanation of some common Cascade lingo.
 If we're missing something, please let us know at [[creative]].

 Accessibility refers to the design of web content for people who experience disabilities.
 The web offers many opportunities to people with disabilities that are unavailable through any other medium.
 However, if a site is not created with web accessibility in mind, it may exclude a segment of the population that stands to gain the most from the internet.